Posted on November 20, 2024

 Awareness, Prevention, Intervention

 UNCG prepares Spartans to step in when it comes to averting a mental health crisis.
-Training programs are made available to faculty, staff, students, even parents and families to increase mental health and substance use literacy and build up the community’s capacity to intervene, reduce stigma, and make appropriate referrals.
+Training programs available to faculty, staff, students, even parents and families, increase mental health and substance use literacy and build up the community’s capacity to intervene, reduce stigma, and make appropriate referrals.

 • Step 1: Ask, Listen, Refer is an online 30-minute suicide prevention training.